hyssostech/sketch-thru-plan-sdk-js/samples/scenario/README.md

 # Scenario management sample

-This sample adds management of STP scenarios, extending the [Task ](../task) sample.
+This sample adds management of STP scenarios, extending the [Roles](../roles) sample.

 For Prerequisites, Script references and Configuration, see the [gmaps sample README](../gmaps/README.md).